4105 Newman & Wolfrom Laboratory

 Site-isolation Effects in Metal-Organic Framework Catalysts

 Advances in organometallic catalysis have had a profound impact on chemical synthesis in both academic and industrial settings.
-However, homogeneous organometallic catalysts continue to suffer drawbacks related to stability, product separation, and recyclability.
+However, homogeneous organometallic catalysts suffer drawbacks related to stability, product separation, and recyclability.
 MOFs have emerged as versatile platforms for the design of heterogeneous catalysts that retain many of the beneficial features (e.g. ligand tunability) of homogeneous systems.
 In addition, catalyst immobilization can improve lifetime and activity via site-isolation effects.
 In this project, we are incorporating well-defined organometallic species into MOFs to study the effects of reactive site confinement on small molecule activation processes and catalytic processes such as Lewis acid activation, hydrogenation, and C–H functionalization.
 We have pioneered the design of “pincerMOFs” assembled from linkers based on transition metal diphosphine pincer complexes.
 These materials show significant differences in catalytic activity and selectivity compared to homogeneous analogues and have a broad scope of potential applications in catalysis.

 Bioinspired MOFs for Trace CO2 Capture